luoping1004/dgSeq/README.md

 Algorithms in the directory "dgSeq/Algorithms/" can compute the AUC values of the prediction as well as the top 100 unknown genes.

-Please send any questions to ping.luo@uhn.ca or faw341@mail.usask.ca
+Please send any questions to ping.luo@uhn.ca or faw341@mail.usask.ca or ping.luo@algomau.ca